Perspective | Landon Donovan has always seen the big picture. This week proved it again.

 “Maybe because he was such a big player, he knows you don’t remember a lot of the results but you remember some of the bigger moments when you stand up for yourself or when you do something bigger for the team.
 That was the point he tried to get across.”

-In its previous match, San Diego rejected the one point it had earned from a 1-1 draw with Los Angeles Galaxy II because L.A.'s Omar Ontiveros allegedly aimed a racial slur at the Loyal’s Elijah Martin (who is not related to Collin Martin).
+In its previous match, San Diego rejected the one point it had earned from a 1-1 draw with Los Angeles Galaxy II because Omar Ontiveros allegedly aimed a racial slur at the Loyal’s Elijah Martin (who is not related to Collin Martin).

-“We don’t even want to recognize being a part of a match where these types of actions take place,” Loyal chairman Andrew Vassiliadis said the next day.
-Ontiveros was subsequently suspended by the league and cut by the L.A. organization.
+“We don’t even want to recognize being a part of a match where these types of actions take place,” Loyal Chairman Andrew Vassiliadis said the next day.
+Ontiveros was subsequently suspended by the league and cut by the LA organization.

 In retrospect, Donovan said, he and his players regretted not taking a stand when that incident happened, in the 71st minute.
-On Wednesday, they had planned to stop the game in the 71st minute and, with the Phoenix players, unfurl a banner that read, “We Will Speak.
+On Wednesday, they had planned to stop the game in the 71st minute and, with the Phoenix players, unfurl a banner that read: “We Will Speak.
 We Will Act.”

-“Because,” Donovan said, “we don’t just want to talk about it; we actually want to do it and we wanted to send a message.”
+“Because,” Donovan said, “we don’t just want to talk about it; we actually want to do it, and we wanted to send a message.”

-That comment was part of Donovan’s postgame interview on the San Diego team website, a calm and thoughtful statement viewed almost two million times as of Thursday afternoon.
+That comment was part of Donovan’s postgame interview on the San Diego team website, a calm and thoughtful statement viewed almost 2 million times as of Thursday afternoon.

 It was a master class.

-“It was a really difficult probably 20 minutes” before the second half was supposed to start, said Donovan, who is also the club’s co-founder.
+“It was a really difficult, probably, 20 minutes” before the second half was supposed to start, said Donovan, who is also the club’s co-founder.
 “Because the players in the passion of the moment still wanted to play.
 I mean, they were kicking Phoenix’s a--, right?
 And that’s a great feeling as a soccer player.
 But if we want to be true to who we are as a club, we have to speak and we have to act.”

 Others in the sport were not surprised by Donovan’s stance.

-“He has always had a really good moral compass and he has always understood things outside of soccer,” said D.C.
+“He has always had a really good moral compass, and he has always understood things outside of soccer,” said D.C.
 United Coach Ben Olsen, who is Donovan’s former World Cup teammate.
 “It’s one of the qualities I have really admired in Landon.”

 With the forfeits, the Loyal relinquished hopes of advancing to the playoffs in its inaugural season.
 Phoenix and Galaxy II will represent the group in the round of 16.